-Among our friends and clients at Lingoport, we regularly see ranges of confusion, to complete lack of awareness of what Unicode is.
-So for the less- or under-informed, perhaps this article will help.
+Among our friends and clients at Lingoport, we regularly see ranges of confusion to a complete lack of awareness of what Unicode is.
+So, for the less- or under-informed, perhaps this article will help.
 The advent of Unicode is a key underpinning for global software applications and websites so that they can support worldwide language scripts.
 So it’s a very important standard to be aware of, whether you’re in localization, an engineer or a business manager.

 Unicode and Internationalization